-- Claim your business’s pages.
-By claiming your business’s pages on review sites, you empower yourself as the owner to contact the site manager to request removal of the review, and to respond to reviews directly.
+By claiming your business’s listings on review sites, you empower yourself as the owner to contact the site manager to request removal of the review, and to respond to reviews directly.

-- Respond to negative reviews.
 Since it’s rare for an online review site to agree to take down a negative review, the next best thing is to acknowledge the customer’s experience by posting a response.
-This is an important step, since studies show 56%-70% of complaining customerswill use a business again if their concern is resolved.
+This is an important step, since studies show 56%-70% of complaining customers will use a business again if their concern is resolved.
 Keep your tone empathetic and avoid getting defensive — this can actually be an opportunity to generate more sales.
 By engaging with customers and resolving their concerns, you can generate repeat business, which can increase revenue by 47%.

-- Get proactive with positive reviews.
 Getting more online reviews is one of the most important things you can do to attract customers and increase sales.
 First, it helps customers find your business online because review content on business rating sites accounts for 10.3% of your local search engine ranking.
 Second, research from Cornell University professors found that simply encouraging online reviews can improve a business’s online ratings — with one-star gains translating to 39% more revenue — and each additional review you receive increases revenue by .49%.
-(Read about how you can use Womply’s Get Reviewsfeature to encourage happy customers to publish positive online reviews and intercept negative reviews before customers post them online.)